Darren Carter

 Darren Anthony Carter (born 18 December 1983) is an English football coach and former professional player.
 Primarily a central midfielder, Carter made more than 300 appearances in the Premier League and Football League over a 14-year career, and then spent a further six seasons playing in the National League.
-He was appointed interim head coach of FA WSL club Birmingham City Women in November 2021 before becoming permanent in May 2022 after relegation to the FA Women's Championship.
+He was most recently head coach of FA Women's Championship club Birmingham City Women.

 An England under-19 and under-20 international, Carter began his career with Birmingham City, and came to prominence at the age of 18 when his penalty in the 2002 play-off final clinched the club's promotion to the Premier League.
 He was loaned to Sunderland in winter 2004, before he was sold to West Bromwich Albion for £1.5 million in July 2005.
 In August 2007, he joined Preston North End for a fee of up to £1.25 million.
 Loaned to Millwall in the 2010–11 season, he later had to spend the 2011–12 season without a club after tearing a groin muscle during a trial match.
 He returned to action in the 2012–13 campaign with Cheltenham Town, and then spent two seasons with Northampton Town.
 He spent the next two seasons with Forest Green Rovers of the National League and a further four with Solihull Moors.

-While with Solihull Moors, he managed their youth academy and acted as a development coach, and spent time as first-team coach of West Bromwich Albion Women, before taking up the post of interim head coach of FA WSL club Birmingham City Women in November 2021 which was upgraded to permanent head coach at the end of May 2022.
+While with Solihull Moors, he managed their youth academy and acted as a development coach, and spent time as first-team coach of West Bromwich Albion Women, before taking up the post of interim head coach of FA WSL club Birmingham City Women in November 2021.
+He was upgraded to permanent head coach at the end of May 2022, and left the club towards the end of the 2023–24 season.